schibsted/ai-academy/lessons/w4 - NLP.md

 ### Task 2

 Get familiar with the datasets library and using models from the Huggingface hub for tasks such as semantic search or NER.
-You can have a go at this on your own, but [here](https://colab.research.google.com/drive/1Uoh8RB3JNvkAJXv4b8mkGOHaZhkQpW0Q) is also an optional notebook that you can follow.
+You can have a go at this on your own, but we have prepared a notebook for you if you wish to have a starting poing.
+You can find the notebook in the shared drive (which is pinned at the top of the slack-channel)

 ## Additional (optional!) reading